twaslowski/twaslowski/README.md

 ## [grammr](https://grammr.app)

-Imagine a translator meeting a dictionary meeting study notes: You can translate sentences, understand the translations in-depth in terms of vocabulary and grammar, and store everything you would like to remember as flashcards to later study in [Anki](https://apps.ankiweb.net/).
+Imagine a translator meeting a dictionary meeting study notes: You can translate sentences, understand the translations in-depth in terms of vocabulary and grammar.
+Additionally, you get to generate conjugation and declension tables **and** create and study your own flashcards!

-You can find the source code [here](https://github.com/twaslowski/grammr).
+You can find the source code [here](https://github.com/twaslowski/grammr-serverless).

 ### CV